dotansimha/graphql-code-generator/docs/getting-started/documents-field.md

 ### Output-file level

-Or, you can specify it per-output file level.
+You can also specify the `documents` field in your generated file config:

 ```yml
 schema: http://server1.com/graphql